antkahn/flask-api-starter-kit/README.md

 You can easily do that with the swagger package included in the starter kit.
 Simply add a docstring to the resources of your API like in the `user` example.
 The API description will be available [here](http://127.0.0.1:3000/application/spec).

-## Deployment

-Out of the box, this starter kit is deployable using Shipit.
-Simply change the configuration lines in the `./shipit.js` file.